About me

 - Jonathan Li Chen, Ben Forbes, Justin Lau (Undergraduates, Mechanical Engineering, Northwestern)

-- 2022: Devashri Naik, Jinjin Cai (MS students, Computer Engineering, Northwestern)
+- 2022: Devashri Naik (MS, Northwestern University → PhD, University of Illinois at Chicago), Jinjin Cai (MS, Northwestern University → PhD, Purdue University) (MS students, Computer Engineering, Northwestern)